Baruj Salinas

-Baruj Salinas (born July 6, 1935) is a Cuban-American contemporary visual artist and architect.
+Baruj Salinas (July 6, 1935 – August 18, 2024) was a Cuban-American contemporary visual artist and architect.
 He is recognized as a central figure in the establishment of the modern Latin American art market in South Florida.

 Background

 Salinas' family is of Sephardic Jewish origins.
 His ancestors came from a small salt mining town in northern Spain and they derive their name from these origins with "sal" meaning salt in Spanish.
 They resettled to Silibria, Turkey, another small town, following the 1492 expulsion of the Jews in Spain.
-They remained in Turkey until the Greco-Turkish Wars of the early 20th century, after which they emigrated first to Marseilles, France in 1918 and then to Cuba in 1920, within the area of Old Havana, which had a substantial Jewish community.
+They remained in Turkey until the Greco-Turkish Wars of the early 20th century, after which they emigrated first to Marseille, France in 1918 and then to Cuba in 1920, within the area of Old Havana, which had a substantial Jewish community.

 Early life

 Upbringing in Cuba

 Salinas was born in Havana, Cuba on July 6, 1935.
 He began painting early in life and was influenced and supported in the arts by his mother.
 Regina was a painter whose work consisted of still life scenes of flowers as her main subject in oil paint.
 This was Salinas’ first exposure to art and by the age of six he began to assist with his mother's painting.
 Salinas would also draw and sketch, such as tracing newspaper comics.
 His early sketches included Tarzan, Dick Tracy, and Superman.

 By age eleven, Salinas had begun painting landscapes based on his observations of scenery in Cuba.
 This was followed by scenes of life and people in Havana such as fish salesmen, ice cream salesmen, and children on buses.
 These evolved into busier market scenes that he would sketch in person and apply paint to afterwards.
 His early works were made in his childhood bedroom as he did not have a studio at the time and he first exhibited his works at his school.
 At fourteen, he attended the Círculo de Bellas Artes behind the National Capitol Building in Havana and was the only teenager in attendance, surrounded by older professional painters.